|

 After the death of her husband, Ludwig von Hohenlohe-Bartenstein-Jagstberg

-in Pfedelbach, Meinhardt und Sindringen, she was guardian in one of the
+in Pfedelbach, Meinhardt und Sindringen, she was guardian in one of

-1806, but instead came under the overlordship of one of the members
+in 1806 and instead came under the overlordship of one of the members

 of the Confederation of the Rhine, still possessing a number of

 important political privileges.
-She ruled in the name of her sons, Fürst Karl
+She ruled in the name of her sons,

-Ludwig Bartenstein (1837-77) and Albert von Hohnenlohe-Jagstberg (1842-1969),
+Fürst Karl Ludwig von Hohnenlohe-Bartenstein (1837-77) and Albert von

-who was created Prince in 1906.
-She lived (1815-1910) |
+Hohenlohe-Jagstberg (1842-1969), who was created Prince in 1906.
+She

 |

-1853-57 Regent Dowager Duchess Katarina Chavchavadze of
+1853-57 Head of the Regency Council Dowager Duchess Ektarina Chavchavadze of

 Mingrelia (Georgia) |